Next Open Call will be announced during spring 2015 for the autumn period 2015. Mustarinda house is full during spring - summer 2015.

 Writers room: 12–16m2 bedroom 20 € / day, 70 € / week, 230 € / month (can be used also for artists who don´t need a separate studio)

 Workspaces are available with basic woodworking tools.
 The rooms have large windows, proper lighting and mechanical ventilation.
-The building has wireless internet access.
+The building has wireless internet access, which is unfortunately slow because of the distant location.

-A property manager will always be available during office hours for contact by the residents and we can assist with practical arrangements.
+A property manager will be available during weekdays at 10-12 am. for contact by the residents and we can assist with practical arrangements.
 Residency entrants are responsible for making their own travel arrangements to Hyrynsalmi.
 Further information about transportation and costs can be found on the House Instructions (see link to pdf).
+Grocery shopping upon agreement ca. once a week.
 Residents have communal use of a kitchen, dining room, living room, library, electric sauna, wood-burning outdoor sauna, grill hut, etc. There is also some hiking and winter sports equipment, footwear and apparel that may be borrowed upon agreement.
+There’s a nature trail to a nearby forest starting from the back yard of Mustarinda House.

 Mustarinda Association preserves natural and cultural diversity by bringing together people from art, science and NGOs through discussions, seminars, exhibitions, residency programming and happenings.
 Mustarinda is non profit association founded in year 2009 by artists and researchers.
 The Mustarinda house is powered pollution-free via geothermall power.
 We stress eco-friendly solutions in all areas of our operations.

-Mustarinda is supported by The Arts Council of Finland and The Finnish Cultural Foundation
+Mustarinda is supported by Ministry of Education and Culture, Arts Promotion Centre Finland, Kone Foundation and The Finnish Cultural Foundation.

 Helsinki has a very limited offering of affordable work spaces for painters and other artists.
 For example, working methods that generate dust or involve the use of solvents cannot be applied if the space used does not have mechanical ventilation.
 Most work spaces lack it.
 Enquiries made into artist working facilities show that up to 60% of painters work in spaces that are inappropriate in terms of occupational safety.
 Approximately 30% of artists with vocational or university training work solely at living spaces.
 The situation is worsened by artists’ constantly diminishing livelihood opportunities and increasing rents.
 Therefore, a residence period is not always just a nice change but the only opportunity for an artist to really practise his or her profession.